 Website Optimization Measures, Part I

-Permanent focus on QA requires an occasional website review, not necessarily always a “redesign” or “relaunch.”
+Focus on QA requires occasional website reviews, not necessarily immediate redesigns or relaunches.
 This week I spent some time analyzing, refactoring, and optimizing my personal sites.
 I thought to share a few things for inspiration and discussion:

 -